-Octopus Ventures EIS
+Octopus Ventures EIS Service

-The team behind Octopus Ventures EIS backs missionled founders looking to tackle big global problems and build a brighter future.
-They have a track record of helping scale businesses to become global brands.
+Through the Octopus Ventures EIS Service, we back mission-led founders looking to tackle big global problems and build a brighter future.
+The team has a track record of helping scale businesses to become global brands.